 The result: Jenkins’ credit card was paid, but the general ledger reflected a payment to an appropriate vendor.

-If you desire a preventive control, you could require a second-person review of cancelled checks.
+If you desire a preventive control, require a second-person review of canceled checks.

 Lastly, when segregation of duties is not possible, have the bank statements mailed to someone outside the accounting department such as an owner.
 That person should review the cleared checks before providing them to the accounting department.
 Alternatively, provide online access to the reviewing person.
 The reviewer should examine the cleared checks and provide documentation of his or her examination to the accounting department.